US Fulbright Logo

 Graduate Degree Enrollment:

 If your project requires IRB approval, be sure your affiliation will support that process.
-The grant does not provide extra funds to pay for IRB.
+The grant does not provide extra funds to pay for IRB, which can cost between USD$600 - $1,000.
 Most universities will provide IRB free of charge if you are affiliated with them.
 Discuss IRB with your affiliations.

 Affiliation Fees/Tuition